 Computers don’t forget what they have learned, making them perfect helpers for the biggest of big data analytics projects like personalized medicine based on genomics and clinical decision support for complex conditions like cancer.

-They don’t have inherent biases, so they are more likely to produce objective diagnoses unclouded by preconceived socioeconomic notions about the patient that can produce disparities in care.
+They don’t have inherent biases, so they are more likely to produce objective diagnoses unclouded by preconceived socioeconomic notions about the patient, which can produce disparities in care.

 They can recognize shifts and patterns in data more quickly and comprehensively than most humans, so they may be able to predict conditions like sepsis before the patient even starts to feel ill.